szczyglis-dev/py-gpt/docs/source/security.rst

 belongs to a project with a custom data workdir, that project directory becomes the allowed data root for the operation.
 PyGPT also allows its own internal base-profile ``%workdir%/tmp`` directory so application-managed temporary workflows can function without disabling filesystem protection.
-Examples include audio input, HTML Canvas, Code Interpreter/IPython and Transcript working files.
+Examples include audio input, HTML Canvas, Code interpreter (v2)/IPython and Transcript working files.

 The project override affects only the logical ``data`` root.
 The ``tmp`` exception remains tied to the base profile and does not make arbitrary directories outside the effective data workdir available to